jeffreylanters/unity-web-sockets/README.md

 # Web Sockets

-Unity Web Sockets provides an wrapper for advanced technology that allows real-time interactive communication between the client browser and a server.
+Unity Web Sockets provides a wrapper for using Web Sockets, an advanced technology that allows real-time interactive communication between the client browser and a server.
 It uses a completely different protocol that allows bidirectional data flow, making it unique against HTTP.

 ## Install